YXWU2014/CCA_representation_ML/README.md

 - **Hyperparameter Optimization:** Utilises Bayesian Optimisation for efficient hyperparameter selection, optimising model performance based on \(R^{2}\) score.
 - **Model Explainability:** Implements a Shapley value-based framework for local explainability of model predictions.

+- all above features are unified in one model

 ## Implementation Details

 The project is implemented using TensorFlow and Keras, with Bayesian Optimisation facilitated by the GPyOpt library for hyperparameter tuning.
-The training and evaluation procedure is encapsulated within a function, optimising model architecture and training procedures to achieve high performance.